 Just be careful and make sure to do research before undertaking the practice yourself.
 Smaller needle sizes are considered to be safer, and some experts recommend using one that is no larger than 0.3 mm.
 As for the actual practice, no pain should be inflicted.
 You might experience an uncomfortable or tingly sensation, but if you feel pain, you're pushing too hard.
 If you're not sure derma-rolling is right for you, see a professional before purchasing one.

 If you're a derma-rolling newbie, click here to see everything you need to know about the skincare practice.
-Then see the one stretch mark cream that has thousands of positive reviews on Amazon.
+Then see the what happened when our editor used a derma-roller to heal her stretch marks.